 In December 2012, LGI acquired a 20% equity interest in GeoPark Colombia for US\$20.1 million, including the assumption of existing debt and the commitment to provide additional funding to cover LGI's share of required future investments in Colombia.
-In addition, our agreement with LGI in Colombia allows us to earn back up to 12% of equity participation in GeoPark Colombia, depending on the success of our operations in Colombia.
+Our agreement with LGI in Colombia allows us to earn back up to 12% equity participation in GeoPark Colombia, depending on the success of our operations in Colombia.
 See "Item 10.
-Additional Information-C. Material contracts."
+Additional Information-C. Material contracts".
 We believe our partnership with LGI represents a positive independent assessment and validation of the quality of our Chilean and Colombian asset inventory, the extent of our technical and operational expertise and the ability of our management to structure and effect significant transactions.

 In May 2013, we entered into agreements to expand our operations to Brazil.
-See "-B. Business overview-Our operations-Operations in Brazil."
+See "-B. Business Overview-Our operations-Operations in Brazil."

-In February 2014, we commenced trading on the NYSE and raised US\$98 million (before underwriting commissions and expenses), including the over-allotment option granted to and exercised by the underwriters, through the issuance of 13.999,700 common shares.
+In February 2014, we commenced trading on the NYSE and raised US\$98 million (before underwriting commissions and expenses), including the overallotment option granted to and exercised by the underwriters, through the issuance of 13,999,700 common shares.

 In July 2014, we were awarded a new exploratory license, the VIM-3 Block, during the 2014 Colombia Bidding Round, carried out by the ANH.
-We believe this block has attractive oil and gas exploration potential in a large area within a proven hydrocarbon system.

-In August 2014, Pluspetrol and we were awarded two exploration licenses in the Sierra del Nevado and Puelen Blocks, as part of the 2014 Mendoza Bidding Round in Argentina.
+In August 2014, we and Pluspetrol were awarded two exploration licenses in the Sierra del Nevado and Puelen Blocks, as part of the 2014 Mendoza Bidding Round in Argentina.
 The blocks are located in the Neuquén Basin, Argentina's largest producing hydrocarbon basin.